 When you come to Uganda to hike and trek to climb, you need different equipment than when reaching for a typical wildlife safari.

 Here you will find the tips and advice needed for a reasonable hiking time in Uganda.
 If there is something not covered, please get in touch with us.

 You will know what to wear, the need for a daypack, the best insect repellent for you, and more.

 We have put together the Hiking Safari Tips and Advice to take out the guesswork and have you ready for your hikes in the Pearl of Africa, Uganda.

-If you like to add to your Safari – Best Volcano Hikes and Climbs in Uganda – Please let us know and we will add it to your Safari Itinerary.
+Know all you can before going on Safari.
+If you like to add the Best Volcano Hikes and Climbs in Uganda to your Safari- Please let us know and we will add them to your Itinerary.